rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 `Box<Draw>` as the type of the values in the `components` vector, we’ve defined that `Screen` needs values that we can call the `draw` method on.

-The advantage with using trait objects and Rust’s type system to do duck typing is that we never have to check that a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it.
+The advantage of using trait objects and Rust’s type system is that we never have to check that a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it.
 Rust won’t compile our code if the values don’t implement the traits that the trait objects need.

 For example, Listing 17-10 shows what happens if we try to create a `Screen` with a `String` as a component: